 Jones Act Claims

-Jones Act lawyer James Beard is one of the Nation’s most experienced Maritime Injury lawyers.
+Jones Act lawyer James Beard is one of the Nation’s most experienced Maritime Injury law firms.
 Representing Injured Fishermen, Fish Processors, Tug Boat Workers, Marine Construction Workers, Blue Water Seamen in claims for injury and wrongful death.

-James Beard is one of the nation’s most experienced maritime injury lawyers.
+James Beard is one of the nation's most experienced maritime injury lawyers.
 For the past 30 years he has devoted his legal practice to representing injured seamen in claims under the Jones Act and Federal maritime law.
 He has recovered millions of dollars in compensation for his clients.
-Beard now only accepts a select few maritime injury cases each year involving disabling career-ending injuries or death.
+Beard and his partners at Johnson Beard & Trueb PC have handled thousands of maritime injury claims.

 The Jones Act is a Federal statute that provides compensation to seamen and fishermen who are injured through the negligence of their employer.
 Federal maritime law is designed to protect the injured seamen, fishermen, and maritime workers; it is a right given to seamen by law.
 The Jones Act combined with the general maritime law provides injured workers the ability to get fair and complete compensation for their on-the-job injuries.
 To get fair compensation in serious injury cases involves a thorough investigation of how your injuries occurred and understanding how your injuries will impact your employment and future enjoyment of life.
 Under the Jones Act, an injured seaman or fisherman is entitled to a jury trial and has the right to file his suit in Federal or State Court.